harsh204016/SCRAPIE/README.md

 <!-- ![showcase](/static/images/scrapie-showcase.png)
 ![showcase](/static/images/scrapie-showcase_2.png) -->

-# How to run locally?
+# How to locally run this project?

-The code files can be made to run locally on the system.
-One needs to download the .zip file of our codes from the github repo: https://github.com/InquisitiveMe15/SCRAPIE/ After extracting the files, one can navigate to the proper folders through the terminal.
+The code files could be run locally on the system.
+One needs to download the .zip file of our codes from the GitHub repo: https://github.com/InquisitiveMe15/SCRAPIE/  After extracting the files, one can navigate to the proper folders through the terminal.

-* Create a virtual environment locally using `python -m venv name` and actiavte it using `name/Scripts/activate`
+* Create a virtual environment locally using `python -m venv environment_name` and activate it using `environment_name\Scripts\activate`

 * Following, run `pip install flask` in the terminal and check for any other library that might be causing some difficulty on your system.

-Once these steps are complete, go ahead and run `python app.py` This will run the application on localhost port.
+Once these steps are complete, go ahead and run `python app.py` This will run the application on the localhost port.
 Navigate to the web page and explore the enjoyable Web Application.

 # Quick Try

-Visit the below  link of our website.
+Visit our website with the below link.

 http://hackistica22-hackfrenz.herokuapp.com/